 Newer Macbooks and IMac’s 2016 and later have either a USB 3.1 (USB-C).
 Or Thunderbolt connections.

-And you’ll need an adaptor cable before you can connect the Seagate Backup Plus’ drives.
+You’ll need to get yourself an adaptor cable before you can connect your Seagate Backup Plus drive.

 Once You Connect Your Seagate Backup Plus Drive

 Now you’re Mac is connected up to your Backup Plus, the drive should power up and be visible as an icon on your desktop.